kryztjan/tutorial/README.md

 # tutorial
-Playground for the GitHub training manual
+Playground for the GitHub training manual.